trackier/android_sdk/README.md

     override fun onCreate() {
         super.onCreate()

-        val TR_SDK_KEY: String = "xxxx-xx-4505-bc8b-xx" //Please pass your SDK key here.
+        val TR_SDK_KEY: String = "xxxx-xx-4505-bc8b-xx" // Please pass your SDK key here.

-        /*While Initializing the SDK, You need to pass the three parameter in the TrackierSDKConfig.
+        /* While Initializing the SDK, You need to pass the three parameter in the TrackierSDKConfig.
             * In First argument, you need to pass context of the application
             * In second argument, you need to pass the Trackier SDK api key
             * In third argument, you need to pass the environment which can be either "development", "production" or "testing". */